-- Please respond to any requests for additional information as quickly as possible. - Students may accept, decline, or decrease Federal Direct Loan eligibility. - All first-time and new borrowers to the Federal Direct Loan will need to complete entrance counseling and complete and sign their Master Promissory Note. - To apply for a Federal Direct Parent PLUS Loan, the parent borrower will need to complete an application and sign their Master Promissory Note. - Notify the Financial Aid Office of any additional financial aid you have received that is not listed on the financial aid offer.
+- Please respond to any requests for additional information as quickly as possible. - Students may accept, decline, or decrease Federal Direct Loan eligibility. - All first-time and new borrowers to the Federal Direct Loan will need to complete entrance counseling and complete and sign their Master Promissory Note. - Notify the Financial Aid Office of any additional financial aid you have received that is not listed on the financial aid offer.